Boys & Girls Clubs of Calgary believe education is a vital component for children and youth to grow to be healthy, self-sufficient adults.

 What does Hera provide?

 - An academic classroom with learning supports

 - Mentorship opportunities

 How can you access Hera?

-Call the program at 403-777-6990 ext.
-29 to receive more information or download a Hera Program Referral Form
+Call the program at 403-614-1045 to receive more information or download a Hera Program Referral Form

 Food and Nutrition at School (FANS) provides breakfast and snacks to children in more than 160 schools in Calgary, helping to offset hunger’s negative effects on learning and emotional health.